what is a logline in film?

 A good logline distills the essential story elements of your screenplay – protagonist(s), antagonistic force, inciting incident, and objective – into a clear and concise teaser.

-So, one of the first things you need to do is define each for your film or screenplay.
+So, one of the first things to do is define each for your film or screenplay.

 • Protagonist(s) – The main character(s).